plone/volto/docs/source/configuration/volto-slate/writing-plugins.md

 html_meta:
-  "description": "How to write a volto-slate plugin" "property=og:description": "How to write a volto-slate plugin" "property=og:title": "Write a Volto-slate Plugin" "keywords": "Volto, Plone, frontend, React, Slate, Slate-React, volto-slate, plugins"
+  "description": "How to write a volto-slate plugin" "property=og:description": "How to write a volto-slate plugin" "property=og:title": "Write a volto-slate plugin" "keywords": "Volto, Plone, frontend, React, Slate, Slate-React, volto-slate, plugins"
 ---